-The special administrative fee collected from these combined projects in SFY23 is expected to be approximately \$59,521.
-The total special administrative fees expected to be collected in SFY23 are approximately \$1.077 million.
-Therefore, approximately \$1.01 million could be used for Clean Water Act-related purposes other than SRF administration and loans.
-Of the \$1.077 million to be received in SFY23, it is anticipated that about \$825,000 will be required for SRF administration, and approximately \$343,000 will be used for Clean Water Act-related purposes, as indicated below.
+The special administrative fee collected from these combined projects in SFY24 is expected to be approximately \$17,700.
+The total special administrative fees expected to be collected in SFY24 are approximately \$975,000.
+Therefore, approximately \$957,300 could be used for Clean Water Act-related purposes other than SRF administration and loans.
+Of the \$957,300 to be received in SFY24, it is anticipated that about \$634,100 will be available for SRF administration, and approximately \$323,200 will be used for Clean Water Act-related purposes, as indicated below.

-The WPCSRF program is expecting to use up to \$53,000 of the special administrative fee funds for advanced training for staff, consultants, and wastewater treatment operators to help promote operational optimization of wastewater treatment throughout Montana, especially with regard to nutrient and ammonia reduction.
-This training is a free service to Montana's operators.
-Special administration fees (up to \$80,000) are also expected to be used for partial funding of a wetland specialist to provide outreach, technical assistance and education for conservation and protection of natural wetlands.
-Approximately \$102,000 will be directed towards personal services and operating expenses for a wastewater technical assistance provider within DEQ to assist with optimization efforts, plant start-ups, O&M reviews, and operator training.
+The WPCSRF program is expecting to use up to \$20,000 of the special administrative fee funds for optimization assessments and advanced training of wastewater treatment operators at various wastewater treatment systems throughout Montana to help promote nutrient and ammonia reduction.
+This optimization assessment/training is a free service to Montana's wastewater treatment systems and their operators.
+Special administration fees (up to \$83,500) are also expected to be used for partial funding of a wetland specialist to provide outreach, technical assistance and education for conservation and protection of natural wetlands.
+Approximately \$111,700 will be directed towards personal services and operating expenses for a wastewater technical assistance provider within DEQ to assist with optimization efforts, plant start-ups, O&M reviews, and operator training.
 Up to \$35,000 of these fee-based funds are anticipated to be used to fund water pollution control training costs for the Montana Water and Wastewater Operators Initiative (MW2OI), which provides specific education to water and wastewater operators in Montana.
-The WPCSRF program will contribute up to \$50,000 annually (SFY23 to SFY25) for the monitoring and testing of a constructed wetland pilot study to evaluate its use as a low-tech ammonia and nutrient reduction "technology" to help lagoons affordably reduce these effluent parameters.
-Due to a reduction in federal PPG funding in FFY22, approximately \$23,000 of special administration fees will be used to pay salaries and operating costs of WPCSRF technical staff for technical assistance to Montana communities for operation and maintenance inspections, advanced operations training and support.
-The total annual cost of the training, the wetland specialist, METC, technical assistance providers, and the nutrient pilot study, including indirect costs, is expected to be approximately \$343,000.
+The WPCSRF program will contribute up to \$50,000 annually (SFY24 to SFY25) for the monitoring and testing of a constructed wetland pilot study to evaluate its use as a low-tech ammonia and nutrient reduction "technology" to help lagoons affordably reduce these effluent parameters.
+Due to a reduction in federal PPG funding in FFY23, approximately \$23,000 of special administration fees will be used to pay salaries and operating costs of WPCSRF technical staff for technical assistance to Montana communities for operation and maintenance inspections, advanced operations training, and support.
+The total annual cost of the training, the wetland specialist, METC, technical assistance providers, and the nutrient pilot study, including indirect costs, is expected to be approximately \$323,200.